Beauty School Cop Outs

 Beauty School Cop Outs is a British reality television series based in Manchester, England and broadcast on MTV.
-The show premiered on 29 October 2013 and follows British and Irish youngsters as they move to a beauty school in Manchester to learn the tricks of the trade.
+The show premiered on 29 October 2013 and follows British and Irish young people as they move to a beauty school in Manchester to learn the tricks of the trade.

 History

 The series was confirmed on 20 August 2013, and began airing on 29 October 2013 on MTV.

 Cast

 The official cast members were announced on 24 September 2013.
 The cast features four boys; Calvin, Daniel, Jeremy and Richard, as well as four girls; Sacha, Savannah, Scarlett and Tara.
 Scarlett Moffatt later appeared on Channel 4's show Gogglebox alongside her parents, whilst Jeremy McConnell took part in the seventeenth series of Celebrity Big Brother.